Remember #Microsoft #Comic #Chat? Here's How You Can Still Use It

 — mevzuattaki boşluk (@B1N9YUZ3) January 23, 2017

-At the time of Facebook Spaces VR, a virtual-reality chat environment for Oculus, it seems that socializing via the Internet has never been so engaging and fun since Microsoft released its innovative chat, Comic Chat.
+At the time of Facebook Spaces VR, a virtual-reality chat environment for Oculus, it seems that socializing via the internet has never been so engaging and fun since Microsoft released its innovative chat, Comic Chat.

-Comic Chat, which Microsoft made public in 1996 as part of Internet Explorer 3 (yes, the very Internet browser that takes ages to load a webpage), can be called the forefather of Facebook Spaces VR, which is yet another attempt from Mark Zuckerberg to make his users spend hours on Facebook instead of Instagram and Twitter.
+Comic Chat, which Microsoft made public in 1996 as part of Internet Explorer 3 (yes, the very internet browser that takes ages to load a webpage), can be called the forefather of Facebook Spaces VR, which is yet another attempt from Mark Zuckerberg to make his users spend hours on Facebook instead of Instagram and Twitter.

-But it was Comic Chat, which was used by millions of Internet users in the late 90s – early 2000s, that truly started the social media phenomenon.
+But it was Comic Chat, which was used by millions of internet users in the late 90s and early 2000s, that truly started the social media phenomenon.

 @eevee You mean Microsoft Comic Chat, right pic.twitter.com/eSiStU15FE